1970 Major League Baseball postseason: Minnesota Twins vs. Baltimore Orioles

 This was a rematch of the previous year's series, which the Orioles won in a 3–0 sweep.
 Once again, the Orioles would sweep the Twins and advance to the World Series for the second consecutive year.

 This ALCS was even more lopsided than the previous year's, as the Twins were once again outmatched by the Orioles.
-Game 1 was an offensive duel which the Orioles won 10-6.
-Dave McNally had a complete game performance in Game 2 and the Orioles blew out the Twins to go up 2-0 in the series headed to Baltimore.
+Game 1 was an offensive slugfest that was won by the Orioles.
+Dave McNally pitched a complete game in Game 2 as the Orioles blew out the Twins to go up 2–0 in the series headed to Baltimore.
 Game 2 of this ALCS was also the last postseason game ever played at Metropolitan Stadium.
-Jim Palmer pitched yet another complete game for the Orioles in Game 3 as they won by a 6-1 score to secure the pennant.
+Jim Palmer pitched yet another complete game for the Orioles in Game 3 as they won by a 6–1 score to secure the pennant.

+The Orioles would sweep the Oakland Athletics the next year for their third straight pennant before falling in the World Series.

-The Twins would not return to the postseason again until 1987, where they defeated the Detroit Tigers in five games in the ALCS en route to a World Series title.
+After the loss, the Twins entered a slump.
+They would eventually earn redemption in the ALCS in 1987, where they defeated the Detroit Tigers in five games en route to a World Series title.

-The Orioles returned to the ALCS the next year, sweeping the Oakland Athletics before falling in the World Series.

 National League Championship Series

 Pittsburgh Pirates vs. Cincinnati Reds

-This was the first postseason meeting between the Pirates and Reds.
+This was the first postseason meeting in the history of the Pirates-Reds rivalry, and the first of eleven straight NLCS series to feature either the Reds, Pirates, or Philadelphia Phillies.
 The Reds swept the Pirates to advance to the World Series for the first time since 1961.

-In Pittsburgh for Game 1, the Reds shutout the Pirates in extra innings thanks to a solid pitching performance from Gary Nolan.
-The Pirates' offense was neutered yet again in Game 2 as the Reds won 3-1.
-The Reds clinched the pennant in Cincinnati as they won by one run in Game 3.
+Gary Nolan pitched nine innings of shutout ball, and in the top of the tenth, RBIs from Lee May and Pete Rose in his postseason debut would secure a 3-0 Reds win on the road in Game 1.
+The Pirates' offense was neutered yet again in Game 2 as the Reds won thanks to a solo homer and RBI single from Bobby Tolan.
+When the series shifted to Cincinnati, Tolan was once again the hero for the Reds as he had an RBI single in the bottom of the eighth that put Cincinnati in the lead for good, securing the pennant.
+This was the first playoff series win by the Reds since the 1940 World Series.

-The Pirates and Reds would meet in the postseason again five more times - in the NLCS in 1972 (Reds victory), 1975 (Reds victory), 1979 (Pirates victory), and 1990 (Reds victory), as well as the 2013 NL Wild Card Game (Pirates victory).
+The Pirates and Reds would meet in the postseason again five more times – in the NLCS in 1972 (Reds victory), 1975 (Reds victory), 1979 (Pirates victory), and 1990 (Reds victory), as well as the Wild Card Game in 2013 (Pirates victory).

-The Pirates would return to the NLCS the next year, where they defeated the San Francisco Giants in four games en route to a World Series title.
+The Pirates would return to the NLCS the next year, and defeated the San Francisco Giants in four games en route to a World Series title.